clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/navigate-injixo.md

 ## Your user profile

-Click your **username** at the top right to open your user profile.
+Click your **user name** at the top right to open your user profile.

 ---------- | --------
 **My Profile** | Change your name, and the email address that you use to log in to injixo.
 Set your language.
 Set the timezone to correctly display scheduling data (this change is effective after the next login).
 Allow {% link_new browser notifications | getting-started/notifications.md | #allow-browser-push-notifications %} from injixo.
 **Security** | Change your password.
 Activate {% link_new two-factor authentication | getting-started/use-two-factor-authentication.md %}.
 **Personal access tokens** | Create a token to access the {% link_new injixo API | features/reporting/injixo-api/injixo-api.md %}.<br>By default, only users with admin access can create personal access tokens.
 Users with admin access can {% link_new allow other user roles to create personal access tokens | features/reporting/injixo-api/injixo-api.md | #authorization-personal-access-token %}.

-## Academy
+## E-learning

-Click the {% icon graduation_cap %} next to your username to {% link_new access Academy | getting-started/learn-injixo-with-academy.md %}, injixo's self-service learning platform.
+Click the {% icon graduation_cap %} next to your user name to access {% link_new our e-learning courses | getting-started/e-learning.md %}.

+## Product updates

+Click the {% icon gift %} next to your user name to access our product updates.
+Users with the Standard Agent role do not have access to the product updates page.

 ## Support